flokkr/docker-baseimage/README.md

 ##### Naming convention for set config keys from enviroment variables

-To set any configuration variable you shold follow the following pattern:
+To set any configuration variable you should follow the following pattern:

 ```
 NAME.EXTENSION_configkey=VALUE